Epinotia fraternana

 Epinotia fraternana is a butterfly belonging to the family Tortricidae.
 The species was first described by Adrian Hardy Haworth in 1811.

-The wingspan is 10–14 mm.
-The forewings are yellow-brown at the base, more reddish-brown further out, with two more or less clear, bright bands.
+The wingspan ranges from 10 to 14 mm.
+The forewings are yellow-brown at the base and become more reddish-brown towards the tip, with two or more less distinct bright bands.
 The hindwings are brown and relatively narrow.

-The larvae feed on Abies alba.
+The larvae of this species feed on Abies alba.
 The adult wraps fly in June-July.